Neighborhood Feature Pooling for Remote Sensing Image Classification: Conclusion

 \section{Conclusion}

 This work introduces NFP, a method designed to enhance texture-aware classification in remote sensing images.
 By explicitly modeling local similarity relationships within the feature space, NFP enables convolutional backbones to preserve fine-grained spatial structure alongside global semantic information.
-Extensive experiments across five public datasets and three backbone architectures demonstrate that NFP consistently matches or surpasses state-of-the-art pooling methods, including GAP, Lacunarity, Fractal, and RADAM, with up to 6.83\% accuracy improvements on challenging benchmarks such as GTOS-Mobile.
-Importantly, these gains are achieved with minimal additional parameter cost.
+Extensive experiments across three public remote-sensing datasets and three backbone architectures demonstrate that NFP is competitive with, and often surpasses, state-of-the-art texture pooling methods, including GAP, Lacunarity, Fractal, and RADAM, as well as DeepTEN, while keeping the additional parameter cost minimal and preserving the lightweight footprint of the underlying backbones.

-Further analyses of similarity metrics, layer placement, and interpretability (\eg, Grad-CAM and t-SNE) confirm that NFP produces more discriminative and semantically meaningful feature embeddings compared to prior methods.
-Although the largest gains are observed on CNN-based models, NFP also delivers competitive results on transformer-based backbones.
-Future work include incorporating learnable weighting, radial or multi-scale neighborhoods, parameter-efficient transfer learning, extending NFP toward domain adaptation and lightweight deployment in diverse vision tasks (\eg object detection and segmentation).
+Further analysis of similarity metrics, layer placement, neighborhood dilation, and visualizations (\eg, t-SNE) confirm that NFP produces more discriminative and semantically meaningful feature embeddings compared to prior methods.
+A moderate dilation factor was found to slightly improve performance without increasing parameters, indicating that limited expansion of spatial context can be beneficial.
+These benefits are most pronounced on compact CNN backbones such as ResNet18, MobileNetV3, and ConvNeXt-Atto.
+Future work includes exploring learnable weighting schemes for combining GAP and NFP, more advanced multi-scale or adaptive neighborhood formulations (e.g., radial windows), as well as extending NFP toward domain adaptation and lightweight deployment in diverse vision tasks (e.g., object detection and segmentation).